Netflix/vmaf/resource/doc/cambi.md

 For an introduction to CAMBI, please refer to the [tech blog](https://netflixtechblog.medium.com/cambi-a-banding-artifact-detector-96777ae12fe2).
 For a detailed technical description, please refer to the [technical paper](papers/CAMBI_PCS2021.pdf) published at PCS 2021.
 Note that the paper describes an initial version of CAMBI that no longer matches the code exactly, but it is still a good introduction.

-The current version of CAMBI is a [no-reference metric](https://en.wikipedia.org/wiki/Video_quality#Classification_of_objective_video_quality_models), and operates on a frame-by-frame basis (no temporal information is leveraged).
+By default, the current version of CAMBI is a [no-reference metric](https://en.wikipedia.org/wiki/Video_quality#Classification_of_objective_video_quality_models), and operates on a frame-by-frame basis (no temporal information is leveraged).
 To integrate it as part of the VMAF framework, which employs a [full-reference metric](https://en.wikipedia.org/wiki/Video_quality#Classification_of_objective_video_quality_models) API, CAMBI takes both a reference and a distorted video as its input.
 For simplicity, one can point the input arguments `--reference` and `--distorted` to the same video path.

+CAMBI also offers a full-reference mode which computes its score as `MAX(0, distorted_score - reference_score)`.
+This mode can be activated with the `--full_ref` command line option.
+In this case, both the `--reference` and `--distorted` inputs will be used.

 ## Scores